Infitah: Shortcomings

 The implementation of Infitah is generally considered to have been flawed in its over-ambitiousness and its appearance of having abandoned "solidarity with the poor."
-The government rewarded its cronies and allies (many of whom became quite rich) and built a power base loyal to the regime with concessions on land, goods and commodities; mandates and contracts to agencies and dealerships but did little to create free markets and an open economy.
-Millions of previously poor Egyptians who had joined the middle class under the Nasser regime through education and jobs as doctors, engineers, teachers, lawyers, journalists for the government or parastatals, were left stuck in an "increasingly marginalized, stagnant and low-paying public sector," under Infitah.
+The government rewarded its cronies and allies (many of whom became quite rich) and built a power base loyal to the government with concessions on land, goods and commodities; mandates and contracts to agencies and dealerships but did little to create free markets and an open economy.
+Millions of previously poor Egyptians who had joined the middle class under the Nasser government through education and jobs as doctors, engineers, teachers, lawyers, journalists for the government or parastatals, were left stuck in an "increasingly marginalized, stagnant and low-paying public sector," under Infitah.
 Infitah was a shock to the Nasser-era middle class, reversing the socialist principles of Nasserism, seeming to revoke policies of free education, social equality, abolition of feudalism, nationalization of land and industry, and progressive taxation.
 At the same time the public sector continued to dominate the economy.
 The proportion of the population working for the state grew from 3.8% at the height of the Nasserite era to 10% (about 35% of the country's entire labor force) after the full thrust of Infitah in the early 1980s.
 Despite promotion of foreign private investment, the "state's contribution to the formation of investment capital" (72%), barely changed from the mid-1960s to the end of the 1970s.